DhruvKhunt123/Documantation/README.md

 # Avoid making Useless objects and variables as it occupies more memory.

-# Use interface instead of abstract classes as it specifies the behaviour of the object.

 # Follow MVC pattern as it seperates UI from business logic.